XiaojuanShen/Budding-Yeast-morphologist/README.md

 # Budding-Yeast-morphologist

 Image analysis tool that partitions microscopy images into single-cell areas or mother-bud pairs areas with identified bud neck positions
 =========================================================

-This software contains various primitive c++ structure, template and functions, which are to facilitate modeling image feature measurents, as capture similarity between populations of circular cells.
+This software contains various primitive c++ structures, templates and functions, which are to facilitate modeling image feature measurents, as capture similarity between populations of circular cells.

-It include a number of processes that are designed to allow to analyze collections of images by designing a pipeline of sequential tasks that manipulates and analyzes each given image.
-As processes have no external dependencies, it can easily be used on computer clusters.
+It includes a number of processes that are designed to allow the analysis of collections of images by designing a pipeline of sequential tasks that manipulates and analyzes each given image.
+As processes have no external dependencies, it can easily be used on computer clusters or LSF architectures.

 This code is available under the following licence: